Shape the Future of Bus Rapid Transit

 Subscribe to receive Bus Rapid Transit updates directly to your inbox!
 Learn more about program milestones, engagement opportunities, and events.
 You may unsubscribe at any time.

-We’re in the early stages of an ambitious plan to build up to nine BRT corridors across the region over the next decade.
-King George Boulevard, Langley – Haney Place, and Metrotown – North Shore are the first three corridors to advance to further planning, engagement, and implementation.
+We're developing up to nine BRT corridors across the region over the next decade.
+King George Boulevard, Langley–Haney Place, and Metrotown–North Shore are our three initial corridors, now advancing to detailed planning, community engagement, and implementation.

 No need to pre-plan, check schedules, or worry about wait times.
 With BRT’s enhanced reliability and frequency, your experience couldn’t be easier: just turn up and go.